manuelVo/foundryvtt-smart-doors/README.md

 If the GM tries to open a locked door the sound will only played for him and no chat message will be sent.

 ### Tint Secret Doors
-This tints secret doors in a gay shade to make them easier to discern from regular doors when being zoomed further out.
+This tints secret doors in a gray shade to make them easier to discern from regular doors when being zoomed further out.

 ### Synchronized Doors